Bush regime VS Rest of the World

 President George W Bush is threatening to stop humanitarian aid to nations daring to refuse his demands to grant Americans immunity from the world's first war crimes tribunal, the International Criminal Court.
-Bush will cut off hundreds of millions of dollars in foreign aid to nations supporting the ICC but have not signed a so-called "bilateral immunity agreement" with the Bush regime.
-Once again, America threatens the global community.

 The Republican bill passed Congress as part of a $US388 billion ($513.43 billion) legislative package covering spending of every federal agency except the Pentagon and so-called Department of Homeland Security.